-American Oversight requests a waiver of fees because disclosure of the requested information is "in the public interest because it is likely to contribute significantly to public understanding of operations or activities of the government."
-The public has a significant interest in communications members of the Trump administration may be having via the messaging app Signal, as well as in instructions issued regarding governmental use of Signal and similar platforms.
-Records with the potential to shed light on this matter would contribute significantly to public understanding of operations of the federal government, including whether and to what extent such communications are taking place and if so, whether they are taking place consistent with agency guidance and federal law.
+American Oversight requests a waiver of fees because disclosure of the requested information is "in the public interest because it is likely to contribute significantly to public understanding of operations or activities of the government."5 The public has a significant interest in communications members of the Trump administration may be having via the messaging app Signal.
+Records with the potential to shed light on this matter would contribute significantly to public understanding of operations of the federal government, including whether and to what extent such communications are taking place.
 American Oversight is committed to transparency and makes the responses agencies provide to FOIA requests publicly available, and the public's understanding of the government's activities would be enhanced through American Oversight's analysis and publication of these records.